googleforgames/open-match/README.md

 The MMLogic API provides a series of gRPC functions that act as a Matchmaking Function SDK.
 Much of the basic, boilerplate code for an MMF is the same regardless of what players you want to match together.
 The MMLogic API offers a gRPC interface for many common MMF tasks, such as:

 1. Reading a profile from state storage.
 1. Running filters on players in state strorage.
+It automatically removes players on ignore lists as well!
 1. Removing chosen players from consideration by other MMFs (by adding them to an ignore list).
+It does it automatically for you when writing your results!
 1. Writing the matchmaking results to state storage.
 1. (Optional, NYI) Exporting MMF stats for metrics collection.